Demerdash Mosque: History

+In 2018 it was reported that theft was prevalent at the mosque and residents also complained that the bathrooms in the mosque were in a poor condition.

 Architecture

-The area of the main mosque building is approximately 110 (11 x 10) square metres.
+The area of the main mosque building is approximately 110 m2.
 The mosque is topped with an onion dome which has sixteen small openings on the bottom, eight of which are open as windows and the other eight are closed as a mere ornamental design.
 Three large muqarnas stand in each of the four corners of the mosque.

 Inside the mosque, the tomb of Sidi Demerdash is located north of the minbar, in a corner of the mosque.
 His grave is covered by a zarih enclosure made out of lathed wood.
 In the western side of the mosque there is a tomb dedicated to one of the wives of the Khedive of Egypt, Hassan Effendi.
 Then in the eastern side, another grave is present, which is that of Sinan Pasha.